enricogd/squad-management-tool/README.md

 ## How to run

-In the project directory, you can run `yarn` to install all dependencies and then `yarn start` then go to [http://localhost:3000](http://localhost:3000)
+In the project directory, you can run `yarn` to install all dependencies and then `yarn start` to run the project in [http://localhost:3000](http://localhost:3000)

 ## Available Scripts